-For employees who take time off with stress to avoid a disciplinary at work are, in effect, making the process and situation more difficult for themselves and not just the employer.
+Employees who take time off with stress to avoid a disciplinary at work.
+In effect they make the process and situation more difficult for themselves.
+As well as for the employer.
 A disciplinary investigation can be a daunting process.
-They may feel aggrieved that the company considers their behaviour to amount to misconduct or they may believe their future employment is at risk.
-If you feel you have a strong case against an employee, you may well want to proceed as quickly as reasonably possible to resolve the matter and move on.
-However, for employees who take time off with stress to avoid a disciplinary at work, there maybe little incentive to engage with the process, especially if the employee is suspended on full pay until a decision is reached.
-This can result in what appears to be attempts by the employee to time waste with requests to postpone proceedings through to last minute call-offs or the submission of a fit note.
-An employer is entitled to require a suspended employee to attend disciplinary meetings during normal working hours, but it is good practice to reschedule a hearing at least once if the employee provides a good reason for the postponement.
+The employee may feel angry that the company considers their behaviour amounts to misconduct.
+They may believe their future employment is at risk.
+As the employer, you may want to deal with the problem quickly and move on.
+However, for employees who take time off with stress to avoid a disciplinary at work, there maybe little incentive to engage with the process.
+Especially if the employee is suspended on full pay until a decision is reached.
+This can cause an employee to time waste by asking to postpone the disciplinary.
+Another tactic is to make last minute call-offs or submit unfit to work notes.
+An employer is entitled to insist a suspended employee attends a disciplinary meeting during normal working hours.
+But it is good practice to reschedule a hearing at least once.
+Especially if the employee provides a good reason for the postponement.
 This does not mean you are under an obligation to postpone disciplinary proceedings indefinitely.
 You can proceed with a hearing […]

-How To Handle Staff Who Take Time Off For Dependents A family member falling ill can be a stressful time for all involved, but as an employer, you still need to know how to handle staff who take time off for dependents.
-Whether it’s sick children or caring for an elderly member of the family, research indicates that nearly three million working days are lost each year through this type of absenteeism.
-According to CIPD, “More employers are recognising the vital role that line managers play in supporting employees, but most aren’t giving them the tools they need to manage absence effectively.”
-Their 2016 Absence Management survey revealed that less than half of employers (44%) train managers to handle short-term absence, a drop from 52% in 2015.
-View the infographic for a snapshot of key findings from this year’s report.
-Employees have a right to reasonable (unpaid) time off to deal with a dependent who has fallen ill, but this should be limited to the time necessary to make alternative care arrangements (usually no more than a few hours or at most one or two days).
+A family member falling ill can be a stressful time for all involved.
+As an employer, you still need to know how to handle staff who take time off for dependents.
+Whether it’s sick children or caring for an elderly member of the family.
+Research shows that nearly three million working days are lost each year through this type of absenteeism.
+According to CIPD, more employers recognise line managers play a vital role in supporting employees.
+However, most employers aren’t giving them the tools they need to manage absence effectively.
+The 2016 Absence Management survey revealed that less than half of employers (44%) train managers to handle short-term absence.
+Employees have a right to reasonable unpaid time off to deal with a dependent who has fallen ill.
+However, this should be limited to the time needed to make other care arrangements.
+Usually this takes no more than a few hours or at most one or two days.
 Where an employee continues to take time off for caring duties, flexibility can help.
 Perhaps offer the option to make up the time missed.
 Give them the option to work from home at flexible times during the day.
 Other options is to offer […]

-How Mediation Can Resolve Conflict and Absenteeism Conflict is a huge contributor to workplace absence and stress and many people ask, how mediation can resolve conflict and absenteeism.
-If an organisation can develop a culture of conflict resolution, then conflict can be nipped in the bud, rather than left to fester and grow, causing the stress that may lead to absenteeism.
-Organisations may wish to establish a process which allows individuals in conflict to find an informal resolution to their issues quickly and effectively.
-An organisation could invest time in training line managers to hold difficult conversations that many of us attempt to avoid, listening techniques and promote a culture of openness, dialogue, honesty and integrity.
+Conflict is a huge contributor to workplace absence and stress.
+Many people ask, how mediation can resolve conflict and absenteeism.
+It seems if an organisation can develop a culture of conflict resolution, then conflict can be nipped in the bud.
+Rather than leaving it to fester and grow, causing the stress that may lead to absenteeism.
+Howver, there is a process which allows individuals in conflict to find an informal resolution to their issues quickly and effectively.
+An organisation could invest time in training line managers to hold difficult conversations.
+Ones that many of us attempt to avoid, It teaches listening techniques and can promote a culture of openness, dialogue, honesty and integrity.
 If conflict is already an issue in your organisation, considering strategies to deal with existing conflict may be beneficial to you.
 Mediation is a technique that can be a powerful intervention with a high success rate.
 It is a confidential, voluntary and informal process that allows members of staff in conflict to have open and honest discussions through a qualified mediator.
 It allows them to clarify the issues that so often lead to communication breakdowns and misunderstandings.
-Mediation focuses on re-establishing a working relationship […]
+So, How Mediation Can Resolve Conflict and Absenteeism Mediation focuses on re-establishing a working relationship […]

-How to do a return to work Interview We have looked at Why we need to do a return to work interview after absence, now we shall look at how to do a return to work interview.
-These should be undertaken to acknowledge each absence, and to: Welcome the employee back to work.
-Seek confirmation that the individual is fit to work Seek the cause(s) of absence giving the employee the opportunity to highlight any relevant issues.
-Try to offer solutions if the employee raises any issues and if appropriate, refer to employee support mechanisms.
+We have looked at Why we need to do a return to work interview after absence, now we shall look at how to do a return to work interview.
+These should be undertaken to acknowledge each absence.
+How to do a return to work Interview Welcome the employee back to work.
+Seek confirmation that the individual is fit to work Give the employee the opportunity to highlight any relevant issues and reasons for absence.
+Try to offer solutions if the employee raises any issues.
+If appropriate, refer to employee support mechanisms.
 Agree a review period and/or any actions required if appropriate.
-Here’s our 6 step guide to how to do a return to work interview Be prepared In advance, review the employee’s attendance record over the previous 12 months and notes/action points arising from any previous return to work discussions/meetings.
-Print off copies of the employee’s attendance over the last 12 months Meet with the employee on the first day back at work, or shortly afterwards.
-Make sure that the meeting is held in a private space, out of the earshot of colleagues.
+Here’s our 6 step guide to how to do a return to work interview In advance, review the employee’s attendance record over the previous 12 months.
+Take notes of any points arising from previous return to work discussions or meetings.
+Print off copies of the employee’s attendance over the last 12 months.
+Meet with the employee on the first day back at work, or shortly afterwards.
 It is important that a record of the Return to Work interview is kept by the manager.
 Decide what your objectives for the return to work interview are.
 During the Meeting: Welcome the employee back […]

 Return to work interview Besides knowing how to do a return to work interview, it’s good to know why we do a return to work interview.
 They are necessary for good housekeeping in your workplace.
 They are just one of the things that companies may wish to consider introducing to keep track on the comings and goings of employees.
 The interview will let you see what was behind the absence.
 This is important because after a while you might start to see trends.
 For example, you have an employee absent a lot with back pain or headaches, which could indicate a problem with seating, lifting or lighting, for example.
 Remedying these issues could save you lots of absences – not to mention legal action.
 There’s evidence that companies who introduce Return to Work interviews experience a reduction in sickness absence.
 It shows that you are taking absence seriously and possibly also a “fear factor”.
 Some employees who might in the past have taken the odd day off when they just couldn’t be bothered to come to work might be wary of being “found out” if they slip up in the interview by contradicting their original cover story.
 Companies don’t demand […]

 Managing staff with mental health issues can be challenging.
-We all have physical and mental health, and in both cases our health can vary on a daily basis.
-It is estimated that one in four people experience a mental health issue in any given year, and that one in six employees is depressed, anxious or suffering from stress-related problems at any time, not necessarily work-related!
+We all have physical and mental health, and in both cases, our health can vary on a daily basis.
+It is estimated that one in four people experience a mental health issue in any given year.
+One in six employees is depressed, anxious or suffering from stress-related problems at any time.
+This is not necessarily work-related!
 However, many of us know little about mental health.
-We often don’t spot the signs that a colleague, employee, or we ourselves are struggling, and this delays help and recovery.
+We often don’t spot the signs that a colleague, employee, or we ourselves are struggling.
+Therefore, this delays help and recovery.
 Last week Business in the Community (BiTC) released a Mental Health at Work report.
-Worryingly, the report uncovered the fact that over three-quarters of employees have experienced poor mental health, and almost half of workers would not talk to their manager about a mental health issue.
+Worryingly, the report uncovered the fact that over three-quarters of employees have experienced poor mental health.
+Almost half of workers would not talk to their manager about a mental health issue.
 Although employers are talking more about it, there appears to be not enough being done about it.
 There seems to be a difference in the perception of company bosses and the reality of employees when it comes to mental health.
-Most board members believe their organisation is supportive on the issue, but 56% of people who have disclosed a mental health issue at work […]
+Most board members believe their organisation is supportive on the issue.
+But 56% of people who have disclosed a mental health issue at work […]

 The Bradford Factor is a method of managing and controlling frequent short term absence.
 This kind of absence is, in our experience, the most disruptive kind of absence for a company to have to deal with.
 Download our Fact Sheet now to learn more about how the Bradford Factor might work in your Company.
 Fact Sheet – The Bradford Factor Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.